The Disciples, trembling with fear, locked themselves in the upper room.

 Confirmation is our personal Pentecost.

-Confirmation preparation classes are separate and in addition to regular religious education classes at the parish or in Catholic school.
-Confirmation classes take place between Masses on some Sunday mornings during the academic year.
+Confirmation preparation is separate and in addition to regular religious education at the parish or in Catholic school.
+Confirmation preparation takes place between Masses on some Sunday mornings during the academic year.

-While specific Confirmation classes take place beginning as early as age 15 and 10th grade, it is expected the youth have been actively participating in their faith through participation in formation (St. John Neumann's youth programs or Catholic school) and regular Sunday Mass attendance.
+While preparation begins as early as age 15 and 10th grade, it is expected the youth have been actively participating in their faith through participation in formation (St. John Neumann's youth programs or Catholic school) and regular Sunday Mass attendance.

 Primary communication is through email.
 Please add mail@flocknote.com as a safe sender.